RickStrahl/BlogPosts/2021-03/Role-based-JWT-Tokens-in-ASP.NET-Core/RoleBasedJwtTokensInAspNetCore.md

 And that completes the circle...

 ## Summary
 Authentication and Authorization in ASP.NET Core has gotten a lot simpler in recent versions, but finding the right documentation for setting all the dials for JWT Token Authentication is still not very obvious.
 There's a lot of information about authentication and it's easy to get lost in the docs and end up on outdated information, because the behavior of Authentication has changed significantly throughout ASP.NET Core versions.
+If you're looking up additional information make sure it's for version 3.1 and later which is the latest as of now.

-In this post I've addressed what works for 3.1 and 5.0 (so far).
+In this post I've addressed what works for 3.1 and 5.0.
 Mercifully 5.0 saw no further breaking changes to the Authentication/Authorization APIs.

 As is often the case I'm writing this down for my own peace of mind so I have all the information in one place.
 Hopefully some of you'll find this useful as well.